vamsib-298/musify/README.md

 this is a new read me line => its a music app

 ** learning some amazing animation related videos on youtube from the flutter developer community

+** 15/10/23
+   1.upload a song from device to the app
+   2. list all songs
+   3. music ui